Position: Outfielder Height: 6-2 Weight: 180

 Born: 2/8/1983 Bats: Left Throws: Right

-Vincent combines moderate, raw power potential with above average speed and solid plate discipline to provide a very good base from which to build a major league player.
-Blue's speed has not been evident on the base paths while he is still learning the finer points of professional base running.
-A step back in 2004 with regards to his stolen base success rate, may cause alarm, but with more experience should come better timing and an understanding of better situational running.
+Vincent combines moderate, raw power potential with blazing speed and good plate discipline to provide a very good base from which to build a major league player.
+Blue continues to struggle on the bases, as he has only succeeded two-thirds of the time throughout his career.
 Since first debuting as a professional, Blue has maintained solid control of the strike zone and continues to work himself into favorable counts as he moves up the ladder.
-This strike zone judgment, combined with his emerging power could yield an exciting player down the road.
-Homerun numbers have remained low for Blue, but in 2004 his production of doubles spiked, suggesting a possible emergence of some power.
-Vincent is noticeably more muscular than earlier in his career, and the expectation is that this added bulk and maturity will yield higher homerun results once out of the pitcher friendly environments of the Midwest and Florida State Leagues.
+This strike zone judgment, combined with his raw power potential could yield an exciting player down the road.
+Vincent is noticeably more muscular than earlier in his career, and the expectation is that this added bulk and maturity will yield higher power numbers once out of the pitcher friendly environments of the Midwest and Florida State Leagues.
 Defensively, Blue provides above average defense and a strong arm.
 His speed allows him to cover ground in centerfield, and he takes an advanced approach to tracking fly balls.
 His arm will be more than adequate as a centerfielder, and it could continue to get stronger as he fills out in the coming years.

 Vincent has had no major injuries at this point in his career.